Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Hazelwood North had a median income among taxpayers of $59,826.
-The average income stood at $72,799.
-This is higher than the national average and compares to levels of $50,954 and $62,728 across Rest of Vic., respectively.
-Based on Wage Price Index growth of 8.25% since financial year ending June 2023, current estimates would be approximately $64,762 (median) and $78,805 (average) as of September 2025.
-According to 2021 Census figures, household incomes rank at the 81st percentile with a weekly income of $2,261.
-The predominant income cohort spans 38.3% of locals (618 people) in the $1,500 - 2,999 category.
-After housing costs, residents retain 90.7% of their income.
+According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year ended June 2023, Hazelwood North had a median income among taxpayers of $59,826 and an average income of $72,799.
+These figures are higher than national averages of $50,954 and $62,728 respectively for Regional Vic.
+Based on Wage Price Index growth of 8.25% from financial year ended June 2023 to September 2025, estimated median income would be approximately $64,762 and average income around $78,805 as of that date.
+According to Australian Bureau of Statistics Census data for 2021, Hazelwood North's household incomes rank at the 81st percentile with a weekly income of $2,261.
+The predominant income cohort in Hazelwood North is 38.3% (618 people) earning between $1,500 and $2,999 per week, similar to Regional Vic's 30.3%.
+After housing costs, residents retain 90.7% of their income, reflecting strong purchasing power.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income